William A. Shine Great Neck South High School: Blazing Trails-4-Autism

 Great Neck South has hosted the Blazing Trails-4-Autism on its campus.
 In 2009 the Run/Walk was selected to be a part of the USATF-Long Island Grand Prix of Long Island Road Races.

 Rebel War

 Rebel War is a tradition in which the four teams, divided by graduation year, compete for fun.
 Events include speedball and tug of war.
 The members of each team dress in their corresponding team colors and work to design a class banner for their teams.
 In years prior to 2023, the school's annual Rebel War has been cancelled due to COVID.

 Enrollment

 Demographics

-As of the 2021-2022 school year, the student body consists of:
+As of the 2021–22 school year, the student body of 1,222 (49.8% male, 50.2% female) consists of: